apxwn/Sprachen-TwigExtension/README.md

 ## Installation w/ Grav

-Just copy these files/folders into user/plugins.
+Create a directory `sprachen` under user/plugins and copy these files/folders in there.